pressbooks/pressbooks-lti-provider/README.md

 ## ContentItemSelectionRequest

 Pressbooks supports incoming content-item requests for media type values of `application/vnd.ims.lti.v1.ltilink`.

 This feature allows course designers to select which chapter they want to display from inside their LMS.

+When configuring, the Launch URL will be something like `https://site/book/format/lti` where `https://site/book` is the URL to your book.
 Setup instructions follow:

 ### Moodle

 First, whitelist the Tool Consumer domain in Pressbooks "LTI2 Registration Whitelist".

 In Moodle go to: Site Administration -> Plugins -> Manage Tools -> Add tool.
-Paste in the Connect URL.
-The URL will be something like `https://site/book/format/lti.` where `https://site/book` is the URL to your book.
-Follow the steps.
+Paste in the Launch URL.
+Follow the configuration steps.

 Once configured, you can pick a chapter when adding an external tool by clicking "Select Content".

 ### Canvas

 Settings -> Apps -> View App Configuration -> +App.
-Configure using the "Paste XML Configuration Type", making sure to replace the `https://site/book` URLs with your own:
+Configure using the "Paste XML Configuration Type" with the following XML snippet, making sure to replace `https://site/book/format/lti` with your Launch URL:

 ```
 <?xml version="1.0" encoding="UTF-8"?>